danielmarbach/PerformanceTricksAzureSDK/README.md

 ![](benchmarks/CollectionComparison.png)

 Now we are really getting in weird territory.
-Arguably optimizing things at the level of `foreach` vs `for` can be considered to be too crazy and esoteric.
-Like with all things it is crucial to know when to stop on a given code path and find other areas that are more impactful to optimize.
+Arguably, optimizing things at the level of `foreach` vs `for` can be considered to be too crazy and esoteric.
+Like with all things, it is crucial to know when to stop on a given code path and find other areas that are more impactful to optimize.
 The context of the piece of code that you are trying to optimize is crucial.
-For example if you are trying to optimize something that uses `IEnumerable` that is passed based on the user input like in the case of the `AmqReceiver` by applying the rules above you might turn this piece of code:
+For example, if you are trying to optimize something that uses `IEnumerable` that is passed based on the user input like as for the `AmqReceiver` by applying the rules above you might turn this piece of code:

 ```csharp
 public Task CompleteAsync(IEnumerable<string> lockTokens) => CompleteInternalAsync(lockTokens);